Justxd22/Med_stats_xD/prompt.md

   - admin page will use firebase write keys
   - there's a page currently implemented @surgery-room-display.tsx with the style we are looking for and basic data enrty/display
   - make sure to refactor the page to be nextjs comapratibile and put it in the correct dir

+  i explanied before that Admin page have write access while viewer has public keys the service keys never leave the backend ! and it's used in server side to write the /admin page edits